Have you caught the houseplant bug? See our list of favorite easy-care houseplants and find the right one for your indoor space.

 See our Spider Plant Growing Guide for more information on caring for these plants!

 Lucky Bamboo (Dracaena sanderiana)

 Ever seen those bundles of living “bamboo” for sale at the local supermarket?
-That’s lucky bamboo—a popular houseplant that is said to bring good fortune.
+That’s lucky bamboo—a popular houseplant that’s said to bring good fortune.
 In truth, this plant isn’t a type of bamboo at all, but has a similar look to the real thing and is nearly as difficult to kill.
-(As far as luckiness goes, you’ll have to find out for yourself!)
+(As far as luckiness goes, we’ll let you be the judge!)